tesselode/ripple/readme.md

 Ripple
 ------
-**Ripple** is an audio library that handles a variety of cases for music and sound effects.
+**Ripple** is an audio library for LÖVE that handles a variety of cases for music and sound effects.

 Installation
 ============